risc0/blobstream0/usage-guide.md

 Where the `--tendermint-rpc` param can be configured to be any other network endpoint, and the `--batch-size` can be configured.

-> Note: The `--eth-address` here is hard coded to be the first deployment when running the first deployment.
+> Note: The `--eth-address` here is hard coded to be the printed address when running the first deployment.
 Either restart the anvil node or update the `--eth-address` parameter to the output from the deploy if making changes to the contract.

 #### Local with snark proofs from Bonsai